-Eligible service members and surviving spouses can use the VA Loan to buy a personal residence with no money down, no Private Mortgage Insurance requirement, and often at more competitive interest rates than with a conventional mortgage.
+Military members and veterans have access to one of the best home-buying programs around – the VA home loan.
+Eligible service members and even their surviving spouses can use the VA loan to buy a personal residence with no money down, no private mortgage insurance (PMI) requirement, and better rates than they can get with a conventional home loan.

-Let’s take a deeper look at the benefits and why it makes sense to look into buying your next home with a VA Loan if you are eligible.
+The program has evolved through the years and has helped over 18 million service members, veterans, and surviving spouses purchase their dream home.
+Let’s take a deeper look at the benefits and why it makes sense to look into buying your next home with a VA Loan if you can qualify.

 - Veterans United

 - Quicken Loans